 Should you outsource?

-With outsourcing, your marketing team spends less time on the small, day-to-day activities that inhibit real progress – think social media, building web pages, optimising content, or setting up workflows.
+With outsourcing, your marketing team spends less time on the small, day-to-day activities that inhibit real progress – think social media, building web pages, optimizing content, or setting up workflows.
 All of the above will be done by the agency and your marketing team can instead focus on overall strategy and objectives and how to achieve them.

 Should you hire internally?

-By insourcing, your marketing team is intimately involved with activities and has greater responsibility over its own success.
+By insourcing, your marketing team is intimately involved with activities and has greater responsibility for its own success.
 Your team suddenly has the opportunity to learn and improve, can deploy strategies and campaigns as and when necessary, and is bought into what it is you are trying to do.